Usbac/wolff/docs/routes.md

 ## Route parameters

-You can use get parameters in the URL
+You can use get parameters in the URL.

-The following block of code
+The following block of code:

 ```php
 Route::get('main_page/{name}', function($req, $res) {